msafari89/lambda-codes/README.md

 # lambda-codes

-Repository for my lambda codes
+Lambda codes I'm using to achieve various tasks